hodyroff/scs-training/Virtualization/Updates.md

 * It is highly advisable to test this within test and reference environments
 * Downloading all new container images (`osism apply -a pull`) prior to deploying them will reduce the downtime.
 * The process will typically involve live-migrations and a reboot for each node
+* There is an [Upgrade Guide](https://docs.scs.community/docs/iaas/guides/upgrade-guide/) that you should read and study.
+The below information is just to provide an overview.
+    - If you are upgrading to a new OSISM release, please also read the version-specific release notes.
 * Typical sequence:
     - Update the OSISM manager node `osism update manager`
     - Update docker, traefik, netbox `osism update ...` and ensure the facts are in sync (`osism reconciler sync; osism apply facts`).